crckturtle/Blooket-Hack-GUI/README.md

 # Disclaimer

 Unless you want to get banned do not use this in online games.
-The anti cheat will ban you.
+The anti-cheat will ban you.
 Either sign out or only use it in private games.
+For example, games hosted by friends or teachers with a private code are fine.
+But searching online for a game will get you banned

 # Usage